agregory999/oci-policy-analysis/README.md

 ```
 allow group <your_group> to {POLICY_READ, COMPARTMENT_INSPECT, DOMAIN_INSPECT, DYNAMIC_GROUP_INSPECT, GROUP_INSPECT, USER_INSPECT} in tenancy
+allow group <your_group> to use generative-ai-family in tenancy
 ```

 **NOTE** If you already have read access to policies, compartments, and domains, you should be good to go.